-We define Digital Humanities as encompassing work on the cultural, social, and epistemic impacts of digital technologies (around data, on everyday life, in relation to literary, cultural forms, medium studies, including issues of technocratic rationality, power and justice); digital research methodologies; computational humanities; digital libraries and archival-based research; digital performance, and exhibition (including in cultural institutions); and research exploring cultural and social impacts of emerging technologies – notably around data, and AI informed developments in, for example, face recognition, automatic writing and the social/cultural impacts of robotics.
+We define Digital Humanities as encompassing work on the cultural, social, and epistemic impacts of digital technologies (around data, on everyday life, in relation to literary, cultural forms, medium studies, including issues of technocratic rationality, power and justice); digital research methodologies; computational humanities; digital libraries and archival-based research; digital performance, and exhibition (including in cultural institutions); and research exploring cultural and social impacts of emerging technologies – notably around data, and AI informed developments in, for example, face recognition, automatic writing and the social/cultural implications of robotics.

 CDH collaborates with researchers to generate and develop Digital Humanities scholarship across the arts and humanities.
-We develop and deliver research projects, explore emerging research areas, and collaborate with international partners.
-We work with Cambridge University Library, with Cambridge University collections, and with multiple faculties and research centres.
-We collaborate with a wide range of international partners in Europe and the US and a priority is to develop deeper Global South links.
+We create and deliver research projects, explore emerging research areas, and collaborate with international partners.
+We work with Cambridge University Library, Cambridge University collections, and multiple faculties and research centres.
+We collaborate with a wide range of international partners in Europe and the US, and a priority is to develop deeper Global South links.
 Our aim is to further an expansive form of Digital Humanities that encompasses work with collections, literature as digital humanities, global digital humanities, critical media theorization, digital media, methodological advancement, future and emerging technologies including AI and machine learning.

-We welcome applications for short term academic visits from graduate students and researchers from other universities.
+We welcome applications for short-term academic visits from graduate students and researchers from other universities.

-Alongside our core research programme CDH Learning facilitates the development of digitally informed research through its research learning programmes – including a Methods Fellow programme, short courses, fortnight-long data schools, and themed workshop series.
+Alongside our core research programme, CDH Learning facilitates the development of digitally informed research through its research learning programmes – including a Methods Fellow programme, short courses, fortnight-long data schools, and themed workshop series.
 CDH Labs, based in the Library, supports and collaborates in digital research and learning and provides technical (Research Software Engineer) expertise and infra-structural assistance.